-Impact is evident too when NTRC staff interact informally with stakeholders, such as at nanotechnology or occupational, safety, and health conferences.
-These interactions have led to positive feedback, such as this from a company representative [Mark Banash, PhD, formerly of Nancomp Technologies; verbal communication, 2014]: "NIOSH has been invaluable to us.
-They bring expertise, they bring workable knowledge, and they have insights as to how to solve technical problems involving the materials, which has been invaluable to us in creating a safe working environment.
-We continue to look forward to working with NIOSH as we continue our expansion into a full-scale industrial facility."
+Impact is also evident when NTRC staff interact and receive informal verbal feedback from stakeholders, such as at nanotechnology or occupational, safety, and health conferences.
+These interactions have led to positive feedback, such as this from a company representative [Mark Banash, PhD, Nancomp Technologies; verbal communication, 2014]: "NIOSH has been invaluable to us.
+They bring expertise, they bring workable knowledge, and they have insights as to how to solve technical problems involving the materials which has been invaluable to us in creating a safe working environment.
+We continue to look forward to working with NIOSH as we continue our expansion into a full scale industrial facility."

 As the number of industries and occupational settings that use nanotechnology and ENMs expands, the possibility for workers to encounter and be exposed to these materials in the workplace will also likely increase.
 The expansion of these materials into increasingly diverse products, manufacturing processes, and workplace environments also presents a challenge for assessing the contributions of NTRC to worker safety and health.
 Trends in advanced manufacturing are redefining manufacturing and enabling access to sophisticated materials and capabilities for an increasing number of smaller companies.
 This diffusion of materials and capabilities to a growing number of companies and workers may complicate tracking the use of nanotechnologies and ENMs in the workplace, and it may affect the implementation of good practices to reduce worker injuries, illnesses, or exposures.
-These trends make it more difficult to understand which occupational settings are using ENMs, a difficulty which increases the challenges in understanding the potential risks.
+These trends make it more difficult to understand which occupational settings are using ENMs, which increases the challenges in understanding the potential risks.
 These trends also add to the difficulty of assessing the adoption and efficacy of practices intended to reduce occupational injuries, illnesses, and exposure to nanotechnologies and ENMs.
 Additionally, although it is relatively straightforward to track and measure an organization's activities and outputs, it is more difficult to track and measure its contributions to desired societal benefits.
-NIOSH has worked with others, such as the RAND Corporation, for assistance with determining the impact of the NTRC [Landree et al. 2015].
-NIOSH also has experience with using a modified version of a contribution analysis approach to determine influence (and impact) by focusing on intermediate outcomes (such as an employer adopting a policy based on NIOSH research) [Downes et al. 2018].
+NIOSH has worked with others, such as the RAND Corporation, for assistance with determining the Impact of the NTRC [Landree et al. 2015].

-6 ALIGNMENT WITH THE NATIONAL NANOTECHNOLOGY INITIATIVE
+6. ALIGNMENT WITH THE NATIONAL NANOTECHNOLOGY INITIATIVE

-6.1 Environmental, Health, and Safety Goals of the NNI
+6.1 Environmental, Health, and Safety Goals of the National Nanotechnology Initiative

 NIOSH research priorities address many of the strategic goals proposed by the NNI Strategy for Nanotechnology Environmental, Health, and Safety Research.
-The alignment of the five NIOSH NTRC strategic goals and 10 NTRC critical research areas with the NNI EHS priority research needs (Appendix A) is shown in Table 1.
+The alignment of the five NIOSH NTRC strategic goals and 10 NTRC critical research areas with the NNI EHS priority research needs (Appendix A) are shown in Table 1.

 Table 1.
-Alignment of Critical Research Areas with the Five Strategic Goals of the NIOSH NTRC and the NNI FHS Priority Research Needs (RNS).
+Alignment of Critical Research Areas with the Five Strategic Goals of the NIOSHNTRC and the NNI EHS Priority Research Needs (RNs).